Salzburg Airport

 Salzburg Airport (IATA: SZG, ICAO: LOWS), branded as Salzburg Airport W. A. Mozart, is Austria's second largest airport.
 It serves Salzburg, the fourth-largest Austrian city, and is a gateway to Austria's numerous ski areas.
-The airport is located 1.7 NM west-south-west of Salzburg city centre and 2 km from the Austrian-German border.
-It is jointly owned by Salzburg municipality (25%) and Salzburg state (75%).
+The airport is located 1.7 NM west-south-west of the Salzburg City centre and 2 km from the Austrian-German border.
+It is jointly owned by Salzburg Municipality (25%) and Salzburg State (75%).
 The airport is named after the Austrian composer Wolfgang Amadeus Mozart.

 History

 Pre-World War II

 In 1910, the first powered aircraft taxied on to the new race track in Salzburg-Aigen.
 In 1926, Deutsche Luft Hansa inaugurated the Munich-Salzburg-Bad Reichenhall route.
 In 1927, the Vienna-Salzburg-Innsbruck route was started by ÖLAG (Austrian Aviation AG).
 In one of the earlier incidents Luft Hansa, which flew the London-Brussels-Frankfurt-Munich-Vienna route with Sabena, made a forced landing in Salzburg.
 1939 saw the introduction of the Berlin-Prague-Salzburg-Venice and Munich-Salzburg-Klagenfurt-Ljubljana-Rijeka routes, which were planned for the summer schedule.